ome/omero-metadata/README.rst

     36640,101,0.093,3,TRITC
     36641,101,0.429,4,Cy5

-Both manual definition or automatic detection of column types will create an OMERO.table linked to the Project as folows with a new ``Image`` column with Names:
+The previous example will create an OMERO.table linked to the Project as folows with a new ``Image`` column with Names:

 ===== ======= ======== ============= ============ ==========